MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/32k-pages-optional-feature.md

 - Promoted to a DC over-the-wire.
 - Restored from a 32k-page backup image.

 Before you enable the 32k-page feature, either 8k or 32k page backup media can be used to restore a Windows Server 2025 DC.
 After you enable the 32k-page feature, only 32k page backup media can be used to restore a Windows Server 2025 DC.
-It's important to note that enabling the 32k-page feature is irreversible.
-As a result, any 8k-page backup media created before enabling the feature is unusable unless a complete authoritative forest recovery is performed.

 Enabling the larger 32K page sizes can affect server performance due to increased memory usage.

 > [!WARNING]
 > Once you have enabled the 32k database page feature, you can't revert back to the previous 8k page mode.
 As a result, any 8k-page backup media created prior to enabling the feature will be unusable unless a complete authoritative forest recovery is performed.